xwyangnk/JOC-2019-02-OA-031/README.md

 # RHEP-JOC
-Data and Code used to generate numerical results in the paper "A Computational Approach to First Passage Problems of Reflected Hyper-Exponential Jump Diffusion Processes," which is forthcoming at the INFORMS Journal on Computing.
+MATLAB code used to generate numerical results in the paper "A Computational Approach to First Passage Problems of Reflected Hyper-Exponential Jump Diffusion Processes," which is forthcoming at the INFORMS Journal on Computing.

 All algorithms are coded in MATLAB 2017a.
-All data and intermediate results are store in .mat format of MATLAB.
+All intermediate results are saved in .mat format of MATLAB.

 Users should first install the MATLAB "Multiprecision Computing Toolbox," which is available at https://www.advanpix.com.